-This statement details our school's use of pupil premium funding to help improve the attainment of our disadvantaged pupils.
+This statement details our school's use of pupil premium funding to help improve the attainment of our pupils identified as disadvantaged.

-It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the outcomes for disadvantaged pupils last academic year.
+It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the outcomes for pupils identified as disadvantaged last academic year.